September 2019: BoneXpert version 3.0 released

 The long-awaited version 3.0 of BoneXpert is now rolling out to all customers.

-It represents the most significant update, since we launched BoneXpert 10 years ago.
+It represents the most significant update, since BoneXpert's launch 10 years ago.

 The main features are:

-- The accuracy of the bone age measurement is dramatically improved.
+- Improvement of the accuracy of the bone age measurement

 - Carpal bone age determination